 It is a great place to explore and discover exciting foods and new flavours.
 As well as getting to know the local community at one of the finest markets in Ireland.
 Offering you a unique experience and a lovely atmosphere in Limerick.

 You don’t need to worry about that Irish weather ruining your experience as the market is completely weatherproofed.
 So there’s nothing stopping you from visiting the ‘Milk Market’ in Limerick.

 St. Mary’s Cathedral

 This is one of the most historic gems found in Limerick and no trip to the county would be complete without checking it out.
 The cathedral was first founded by Donal Mor O’Brien in 1168 on the original site of a medieval palace.
-It is thought that parts of the palace are apart of the current design and structure of the cathedral.
-St. Mary’s Cathedral is still used today for its original purposes of a place worship in Limerick
+It is thought that parts of the palace are a part of the current design and structure of the cathedral.
+St. Mary’s Cathedral is still used today for its original purposes as a place of worship in Limerick

 St. John’s Square and Cathedral

 Another great area to check out in Limerick is St. John’s Square and Cathedral which is just a short walk from St. Mary’s Cathedral.
 If you wish to continue exploring the impressive architecture in Limerick then you’ll be in for a treat here.
 St. John’s Square consists of beautiful Georgian townhouses that were built during the 17th century.
 The area has a great history and a reminder of medieval Limerick.

 Then we have St. John’s Cathedral, which boasts the tallest church spire in all of Ireland.
 The Gothic Styled cathedral is another architectural treasure of Limericks.